 Arduino sends relative angle to Raspberry board every second.
-This process can not be speeded up because GPS sensor can not inform Arduino about position more often (there is 1Hz frequency).
+This process cannot be speeded up because GPS sensor cannot inform Arduino about position more often (there is 1Hz frequency).
+Sensors with fixed compass are located in the front of the vehicle as shown on the picture below.